 \section{Real Application}

-We consider the \texttt{cps71} data from \citet{ullah1985specification,pagan1999nonparametric,hayfield2008nonparametric} (1971 Canadian Public Use Tapes).
-It contains age and income information of 205 Canadian individuals.
-Individuals in the data were educated to the thirteenth grade 13, and schooling was believed to be equal for both genders.
+We consider the \texttt{cps71} data from \citet{ullah1985specification}, \citet{pagan1999nonparametric} and \citet{hayfield2008nonparametric} (1971 Canadian Public Use Tapes).
+It includes age and income information for 205 Canadian individuals who were educated to the thirteenth grade.
+Schooling for these individuals was believed to be equal across both genders.

 We are interested in the following model: